SpongePowered/SpongeDocs/source/about/faq.rst

 --------------------------

 Sponge provides a Plugin API.
 This means that you can create new content and gamemodes on the go.
+Have a look at your plugin pages to get a quick-start: :doc:`../plugin/index`

 What can't I do with Sponge? / Limitations of Sponge?
 -----------------------------------------------------

-Sponge can't be used to create new blocks, textures, mobs or any other content which would need clientside modifications.
+Sponge can't be used to create new blocks, textures, mobs on the clientside or any other content which would need clientside modifications.
+The Sponge API wont support sending mods or plugins to the client for now due to security concerns.
 However you can make use of the ForgeAPI for clients and create Sponge plugins for the serverside.
 It is even possible to use Sponge on the client-side, but for several tasks mods are still required.

 I'm a Bukkit Plugin Developer!
 Why Can't Sponge Use Bukkit's API?